mycpuorg/mycpuorg.github.io/_posts/2020-01-03-flamegraphs-on-c++.md

 comes to the rescue again.

 ### Intent of the exercise
-I wanted to quickly understand the time spent in my application and see how for deep I can go with profiling such a system.
+I wanted to quickly understand the time spent in my application and see how far deep I can go with profiling such a system.
 So, I wrote a small function which simply pushes elements to a vector.
 But before we go too deep into the weeds, we would like to see some system level statistics on critical events in the system